NuclearKev/4-wire/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
+For more information view the LICENSE file.

 ## Calculated Resistance
 The foot of wire you've received has a theoritical resistance of: